buffer/thug/doc/source/plugins.rst

                 p(args[0])
                 ThugPlugins(POST_ANALYSIS_PLUGINS, self)()

-Please note that every operation done by Thug is started by the line *p(args[0])* so you can realize that two hooks exist in order to execute plugins in a pre and post-analysis stage.
+Please note that every operation performed by Thug is started by the line *p(args[0])* so you can realize that two hooks exist in order to execute plugins in a pre and post-analysis stage.
 Let’s keep exploring the source code and let’s take a look at *src/Plugins/ThugPlugins.py*.

 .. code-block:: python